Electro707/ee-parts-database/docs/database_spec.rst

 =============== =========================== =========== =======================================================
 Name            SQL Type                    Required?
 Description
 =============== =========================== =========== =======================================================
-fet_type        VARCHAR                     YES         The MOSFET type (N-Channel or P-Channel) vds             FLOAT                                   The max Drain-Source voltage of the FET vgs             FLOAT                                   The max Gate-Source voltage of the FET vgs_th          FLOAT                                   The Gate-Source threshold voltage of the FET i_d             FLOAT                                   The max continuous drain current of the FET i_d_pulse       FLOAT                                   The max pulsed/peak drain current of the FET
+fet_type        str                         YES         The MOSFET type (N-Channel or P-Channel) vds             float                                   The max Drain-Source voltage of the FET vgs             float                                   The max Gate-Source voltage of the FET vgs_th          float                                   The Gate-Source threshold voltage of the FET i_d             float                                   The max continuous drain current of the FET i_d_pulse       float                                   The max pulsed/peak drain current of the FET
 =============== =========================== =========== =======================================================

 BJT Table